Tubbz-alt/psp/doc/source/advanced.rst

 Monitoring
 ^^^^^^^^^^
 Often times the user may want to keep track of how a PV's value changes over time.
-The :class:`.PV` has a few internal methods that make this easy.
+The :class:`.Pv` has a few internal methods that make this easy.
 Once the PV is initialized, the most recent value can be quickly accessed from the :attr:`.Pv.value`.
 Now if the object is unmonitored, this will only be updated by a ``get`` call.
 While refreshing the channel information this way once or